 Lana shook hands with the taller woman and said, “Best of luck to you, luv.”

 As Stacy’s high heels clattered across the hallway outside the studio doors, she frowned as she heard a loud noise from outside the Galaxy Building.
 I saw the construction workers across the street when I arrived — I heard enough wolf whistles to prove it — but that sounded like the whole site collapsed!

 Hurrying to a window, Stacy gasped as she saw the burly construction crew racing in terror away from a scene of twisted metal girders and one rampaging inhuman figure.

 A powerfully built alien figure clad in a purple and yellow costume was screaming in pain as his superhuman muscles enabled him to smash through solid steel, even as he melted girders at his slightest touch.
-He was ivory white, with bulbous pale blue eyes, a shock of red hair, bushy red eyebrows, and red muttonchops over his cheeks.
+He had chalk-white skin, bulbous pale blue eyes, a shock of red hair, bushy red eyebrows, and red muttonchops over his cheeks.

 Stacy cried out in shock as she saw the girders above the scene of his rampage begin to shake and lean precariously over.
 The structure is collapsing!
 People will be killed! she realized as her heart raced and she felt herself growing warmer.

 A green glow enveloped her, and her eyes widened as her designer suit and shoes changed into the brief green and orange bodysuit she had worn as Lady Lunar.
 High-heeled orange boots and an aviator helmet completed her outfit.

 “No!
 This can’t be happening!” she cried, and sank down to her knees for a second before regaining control of her emotions.
 Flying out through the window, she acted on instinct born from years of training and soared across the street as the girders snapped with a final metallic groan.